ActivitySim/activitysim/docs/users-guide/performance/sharrow.md

 Instructions on how to work with `sharrow` in ActivitySim are described in detail in the [Using Sharrow](../../dev-guide/using-sharrow.md) section of the Developer's Guide.
+Advanced users are encouraged to read this section to understand the full capabilities of `sharrow`, how to use it, and how to troubleshoot issues that may arise when using it.